 Addiction By the Numbers

-Almost half of children eighteen or younger (about thirty-four plus million) have a parent or other older role model who smokes, drinks, misuses controlled medicines, or outright illegal drugs, according to CASA.
+Almost half of the children eighteen or younger (about thirty-four plus million) have a parent or other older role model who smokes, drinks, misuses controlled medicines, or outright illegal drugs, according to CASA.
 Addiction issues tend to run in families; there may be a known genetic predisposition to alcoholism or drug use.
 If the young teen has previously experienced trauma, he or she has an even higher probability of drug use or addiction.

 - Researchers say that individuals who avoid addictive drugs and substances until they’re at least twenty-one are statistically unlikely to start abusing these substances.
 That’s one of the prominent reasons for parents to supervise what kinds of movies, videos, music, and other media the young person watches or listens to.

 - A close family member or friend who uses addictive substances may convince a younger person that drug use is no big deal; about twenty-one percent of young people in the study report that marijuana is “harmless.”